rictoffanin/fast-feasibility-dh/README.md

 python topology_finder.py -addr "Via La Santa 1, Lugano, Svizzera" -r 100 -n 10
 </pre>

-# What to do next
-1. Integrate the
 # Parameters
 The ultimate goal of the tool is to identify, given a starting address and buffer radius or a location, possible clusters of buildings where the feasibility of micro DHC networks is higher